NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/precourse.rst

 =======================

 During the course we will be using Uppsala University’s high performance computer cluster (`UPPMAX <https://docs.uppmax.uu.se/cluster_guides/uppmax_cluster/>`_).
 We will be using Rackham and Pelle.
-NOte that the instruction below to connect to Rackham is essentially the same for Pelle.
+Note that the instruction below to connect to Rackham is essentially the same for Pelle.

 Register at SUPR